mattmakai/fullstackpython.com/source/content/pages/08-monitoring-analytics/0803-monitoring.markdown

 5. Database querying performance

-## Hosted monitoring services
-* [New Relic](http://newrelic.com/).
-Application and database monitoring as well as plug ins for capturing and analyzing additional data about tools in your stack.

-* [CopperEgg](http://copperegg.com/) is lower-level monitoring on server and infrastructure.
-It's popular with DevOps shops that are making changes to their production environments and want immediate feedback on the results of those modifications.

-* [Status.io](http://status.io/) focuses on uptime and response metrics transparency for web applications.

-* [StatusPage.io](https://www.statuspage.io/) (yes, there's both a Status and StatusPage.io) provides easy set up status pages for monitoring application up time.

-* [PagerDuty](http://www.pagerduty.com/) alerts a designated person or group if there are stability, performance, or uptime issues with an application.

 ## Open source monitoring projects
 * [statsd](https://github.com/etsy/statsd/) is a node.js network daemon that
   listens for metrics and aggregates them for transfer into another service